penway/homepage/content/post/Courses/ME5421/Lesson3/index.md

 a & c \\
 d & f \\
 \end{bmatrix} \\
-\text{Either of these J is non-singular, then the system is non-singular.}
+&\text{Either of these J is non-singular, then the system is non-singular.}
 \end{aligned}
 $$
 {{< /math >}}